Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Quantum interpolation functional inequalities

 \subsection{Quantum Beckner constant}

-In this section, we focus on the properties of the quantum Beckner constant $\alpha_p(\mc{L})$.
-We first provide a two-sided bound for $\alpha_p(\mc{L})$ in terms of the Poincar\'{e} constant $\lad(\mc{L})$, which will yield the uniform positivity of $\alpha_p(\mc{L})$ (i.e., $\inf_{p \in (1,2]}\alpha_p(\mc{L}) > 0$).
-Then, we investigate the relations between the quantum MLSI \eqref{ineq_mlsi} and the $p$-Beckner’s inequality \eqref{ineq_becp}.
-Finally, we will extend the quantum Holley-Stroock’s argument from \cite{junge2019stability} and give the stability estimates for the Beckner constant $\alpha_p(\mc{L})$ with respect to the invariant state $\si$.
+In this section, we focus on quantum Beckner's inequalities \eqref{ineq_becp} and investigate the properties of $\alpha_p(\mc{L})$. \mb{We will first exploit the connections between \eqref{ineq_becp} and the functional inequality related to sandwiched R\'{e}nyi entropy, as well as the hypercontractivity.
+We then provide a two-sided bound for $\alpha_p(\mc{L})$ in terms of the Poincar\'{e} constant $\lad(\mc{L})$ for a certain range of $p$.} The relations between \eqref{ineq_becp} and \eqref{ineq_mlsi} will also be discussed.
+Moreover, we extend the quantum Holley-Stroock’s argument from \cite{junge2019stability} and give a stability estimate for the Beckner constant $\alpha_p(\mc{L})$ with respect to the invariant state $\si$. \mb{In the remaining of this work, we mainly consider the range $p \in (1,2]$ for \eqref{ineq_becp} for ease of exposition, unless otherwise specified.}